eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 It starts from the incoming route node (rn) and retrieves its nht (NextHop Track) list.
 Then, it iterates through each prefix in the nht list, utilizing the prefix to invoke zebra_evaluate_rnh().
 This function implements the functionality of NHG updating.

 When zebra triggers NHG update:
-1. Zebra rib process(route add/del/update).
+1. Zebra rib process.
 2. Dplane process complete.
 3. Dplane route notify is received.
+4. zfpm route updates.

 ### Zebra triggers routes redownloading from protocol process
 Routes redownloading is triggered at the end of zebra_rib_evaluate_rn_nexthops().
 Its main process is as follows: